dfelinto/blender-manual/modeling/texts.rst

 views".
 This implies that not only does the font system have its own *built-in* font, but it can use external fonts too, including *PostScript Type 1*, *OpenType* and *TrueType* fonts.
-And last but not least, it can use any objects existing in the current .blend file as letters…
+And last but not least, it can use any objects existing in the current .blend file as letters...

 Texts in Bender allow you to create/render 2D or 3D text, shaded as you want, with various advanced layout options (like justifying and frames), as we will see below.
 By default, letters are just flat filled surfaces, exactly like any closed 2D curve.
-But you can of course extrude them… And texts can follow other curves.
+But you can of course extrude them...
+And texts can follow other curves.

-Of course, once you are happy with the shape of your text, you can convert it (with :kbd:`alt-C`, in :guilabel:`Object` mode), either to a curve, or directly to a mesh, allowing you to use all the powerful features of these types of objects on it…
+Of course, once you are happy with the shape of your text, you can convert it (with :kbd:`alt-C`, in :guilabel:`Object` mode), either to a curve, or directly to a mesh, allowing you to use all the powerful features of these types of objects on it...

 (*Text Examples*) shows some examples of various fonts in action, including the "blue" font that has been applied to a curve path.